Saryace/ggsoiltexture/README.md

 ![](README_files/figure-gfm/simple_plot-1.png)<!-- -->

-Also, it is posible to remove the grid:
+Also, it is possible to remove the grid:

 ``` r
 ggsoiltexture(some_data,